dnwiebe/Simulino/README.md

 signed value somewhere, but nothing has failed so far because all the values that have gone through it have so far been small.
 We ought to figure out what's insufficient about `UnsignedByte`, fix it, and go through and get rid of all that masking.

-1. Instruction execution logging has been kind of hacked in as a temporary debugging measure.
-Probably we want to promote it to a sanctioned feature, though, which will probably involve streams somehow and will certainly involve bringing all the `toString` methods on `Instruction`s under test.
-We might also want to include some kind of state transition logging: for example, for a `PUSH` instruction, what value was pushed and to where in memory.

 1. On the hardware part, the instruction after a `RETI` is always executed, even if there are active interrupts pending.
 This way a hung interrupt pin can't wedge the microcontroller.
 However, this isn't implemented in Simulino.